chn-lee-yumi/MaterialSearch/README_EN.md

 ## Hardware Requirements

-It is recommended to use a `amd64` or `arm64` architecture CPU.
+It is recommended to use a `amd64 (x86_64)` or `arm64 (aarch64)` architecture CPU.
 The minimum requirement is 2GB of memory, but it is recommended to have at least 4GB of memory.
 If you have a large number of photos, it is recommended to increase the amount of memory.

+## Search Speed

 Test environment: J3455 CPU, 8GB of memory.
-Allwinner H6, 2GB of memory.

-## Search Speed

 On a J3455 CPU, approximately 31,000 image matches or 25,000 video frame matches can be performed in 1 second.